kitajs/docs/other/feature-your-company.md

 Is your organization using Kita?
 That's great!

-If you would like your organization to have its logo featured in this list, here's how you do it!
+If you would like your organization to have its logo featured in the main page list, here's how you do it!
 You can submit your organization, your logo and other few relevant details by following these steps:

 1. Fork the [Kita documentation repository](https://github.com/kitajs/docs) on GitHub.
 2. Add the logo in the `public/companies` folder.